 Cathy's professional background is in Social Work, Counselling and Student Support Services management.
 She is accredited as a Mental Health Social Worker with the AASW.
 Cathy has a long standing interest in and commitment to student equity, widening participation and improving the student experience for increasingly diverse university student cohorts.
-Her key research interests involve the experiences of mature-age and first-in-family students in which she has a numbe of publications.
-Cathy received her Doctor of Social Work degree (by research) from the University of Sydney, with her research topic being the experience of mature age students entering university via an enabling program.
+Her key research interests involve the experiences of mature-age and first-in-family students in which she has a number of publications.
+Cathy's doctoral dissertation was on the experience of mature age students entering university via an enabling program.
 Cathy is a recipient of a Carrick (now ALTC) Citation for Outstanding Contributions to Student Learning.
 Following nearly 20 years as a Counsellor and Senior Manager within Student and Academic Services at the University of Newcastle, Cathy worked for Open Universities Australia as the Director of Student Success until the end of 2014.
 She now continues her connection with the University of Newcastle as a Conjoint Senior Lecturer in Social Work as well as working as a consultant in student success in the higher education sector.

 - PhD, University of Sydney, 16/10/2009